annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top processes in terms of disk bandwidth usage
 > sysdig -rlo.scap -ctopprocs_file

+* See the top processes in terms of I/O errors
+> XXX

 * List the processes that are using a high number of files
 > sysdig -cfdcount_by proc.name "fd.type=file"